History of Jáchymov Health Spa

-The Jáchymov spa town lies in the deep Ore Mountain valley, known for its riches of mineral resources.
-After prospectors hit a rich silver deposit in 1516 the original settlement, called Konradsgrün, started to develop into a mining town.
+The Jáchymov spa town lies in the deep Ore Mountain valley, known for its rich mineral resources.
+After prospectors hit a rich silver resource in 1516, the original settlement called Konradsgrün started to develop into a mining town.
 For its location in the valley the miners, coming mostly from the nearby Saxony region, started to call it Thal (German word for valley).
 In 1520, when the king granted the town the status of a free mining town, it had about five thousand settlers and it used the name Sankt Joachimsthal (St. Joachim’s Valley).
-Soon it became famous for the silver coins that were at first minted in the mint owned by the founder of the town, Stephan Count Schlick, and later in the Royal Mint.
+Soon it became famous for the silver coins that were at first minted in the mint owned by the founder of the town Count Schlick, and later in the Royal Mint.
 The place of origin gave name to these silver coins so popular on the European markets: Thal - Thaler, which later changed to Tolar.
-In this era, Jáchymov belonged to the most populated towns of the kingdom and it used to be known, besides for its riches, for its contacts with European centres of culture and as the activity place of many celebrities (e.g. G. Agricola).
+It is believed that American dollar took its name after our tolar.
+Jáchymov at that time belonged to the most populated and richest towns of the kingdom.
+It was well known for its contacts with European centres of culture and as a meeeting point of many celebrities (e.g. Georgius Agricola, German geologist and scientist).

-The drop in the price of silver accounted to the import of precious metals from the „New World”, the wars of the 17th century, the plague epidemics as well as the forceful recatholising of the local protestant community led inevitably to the town deterioration.
+The import of precious metals from the „New World”, the drop of the value of silver, the 17th century wars, the plague epidemics as well as the forceful recatholising of the local protestant community led inevitably to the town deterioration.
 The reminder of the local mining boom was the establishment of the „mining school” in 1716, the precursor of the later mining academies.
-The local experience with cobalt mining and its use in the production of dyes became useful after the discovery of uranium at the end of the 19th century.
-The uranium ore was locally known since the time of silver mining as the „pechblende” (the unlucky stone).
-In the first half of the 19th century starts its industrial mining.
-The local mining pit called Svornost (Concord) is the world’s eldest uranium mine. „Uranium dyes” were produced from this ore in a local state owned factory, which were used mainly by porcelain factories and glassworks.
-The booming production brought about an economic revival of the town, which later, together with opening of a local tobacco factory, resulted in establishing a railroad track connection.
+Local experience with cobalt mining and its use in the production of dyes became useful after the discovery of uranium at the end of the 19th century.
+Uranium was known since the time of silver mining and called „pechblende” (the unlucky stone).
+In the first half of the 19th century its industrial mining started.
+The local mining pit Svornost (Concord) has become the world’s eldest uranium mine. „Uranium dyes” were produced from this ore in a local factory and used mainly by porcelain factories and glassworks.
+The increasing production brought an economic revival to the town and later, when a local tobacco factory was opened here, even a railroad track connection was built.